denten-books/plain-text/1-chapter.md

 # Chapter 1: Literature Down to the Pixel

-## Where is the text?
+## Rabbit hole.
+Where does text reside?

-Where is the text?
+Where does text reside?
 If you are reading this book in print, you can point to the page and be fairly certain of the answer.
 If you are reading the book on a *device*, things get more complicated.
-You can point to the screen and yet it would be wrong to say that the text is there.
-When you power down the device, the screen will go dark, but the text won't disappear.
-It will still be stored somewhere, in another physical location, embedded into some sort of storage medium.
+You can point to the screen and yet it would not be enough to say that the text resides there.
+When you power down the device, the screen will go dark, but the text will persevere.
+It will remain in another physical location, embedded into some sort of storage medium.
 It will take us the rest of the book to tease out where it goes.
 And even if the text you are reading is on paper, you can imagine that it was not always so.
 This text, like most literature today, was "born digital."
 At some point, it occupied that duplicitous position between storage medium and pixel.

-Text, medium, and pixel: these words already bring me discomfort.
+Text, medium, and pixel: these words already require explanation.
 I know what they mean and yet I do not.
 Few literate readers today will be able to give an account of a pixel's passage from keystroke to ink or pixel.
-The vast machinery of literature is hidden from the readers view.
+The vast machinery that brings literature to life hides from the reader's view.
 Of course, it was always like that to some extent.
 Writing in general is meant to evoke a sense of ease where it is more often the product of painstaking labor and revision.
 Let us hold on to that intuition as well: writing hides labor.
 There is the labor of the writer.
 There is also labor in the sense of raw energy.
-The work it takes to get a rock up a mountain gives it energy potential to roll back down the hill.
+The work it takes to get a rock up a mountain gives it potential energy to roll back down the hill.
 We can convert that potential energy into useful labor.
 The rock can pull something up the hill as it is falling down, for example.
 What of the energy that went into the writing of these sentences?
-I spent a few *joules* of energy compressing the springs under my keyboard.
-Many more went into my laptop as electric current, in *amperes* that overcome the resistance of *ohms*.
-There is the energy of mental labor too or "knowledge work."
+I spent a few *joules* compressing the springs under my keyboard.
+Many more went into my laptop as electric current, in *amperes* that overcome the resistance of *ohms* to get the message through and to preserve it.
+There is also the energy of mental labor or "knowledge work."
 There is energy too in the librarian's effort to archive this work, in the churning of a search engine to make it accessible to a reading public, and in the work of a truck driver who likely handled the physical object in your hand now.
-The sum of these energies, which seem significant now in their accumulation, went into writing of these words.
+The sum of these energies, which seem significant now in their accumulation, went into the writing of these words.
 Much of it dissipated as heat and light.
 And some of it---just a small part---left an imprint somewhere.
 It left a trace of ink on a page, magnetized a piece of tape, or shifted the configuration of the floating gate buried within the solid state drive.
 Finally, the *joules* that remain wrapped in the word, started a chain of electrical reactions in the reader's brain.
 That is is the hidden magic of writing.
 Reading physically leaves the brain in a different state than before.
+And reading also takes work.

+In this chapter, we will begin the

 ## How will we find it?